-Normally a student will not be reinstated after the third suspension.
-The student may, however, appeal this dismissal by stating his/her case in writing to the Vice President for Academic Affairs.
+The maximum number of suspensions allowed is two.
+At the third suspension, the student will be suspended from GSW for a minimum of one calendar year.
+Normally, students will not be reinstated after the third suspension.
+However, students may appeal their dismissal in writing to the Associate Vice President for Academic Affairs.
 Appeals relative to dismissal after the third suspension will be considered on a case by case basis with no guarantee of readmission.